Golang: File Tree Traversal (filepath.Walk)

 flags to Lshortfile

 to better spot errors when they happen.
-Everything else is explained very well in the go docs.
+Everything else is explained

 Run it with: